tanema/behaviourtree.lua/CONTRIBUTING.md

 ## Tests
 There are 2 types of tests in this repo, unit and functional.
 Unit tests tests each unit of code, which in most cases is each function.
 Functional tests are integration tests, so they are examples that run through behaviour of how many parts of code interact.
 Most changes will require both types of tests to be added to ensure that your functionality does not break in the future.

-All tests can simply be run by using the `busted` command.
+All tests can simply be run by using the `luarocks test` command.

 ## Coverage
 Each PR is setup to run a coverage report.
 If you would like to do so locally, you will need: